AdrijeGuha/Credit-Card-Fraud-Detection/README.md

 - Model a classification task using the Scikit-Learn and Snap ML Python APIs
 - Train Support Vector Machine and Decision Tree models using Scikit-Learn and Snap ML
 - Run inference and assess the quality of the trained models

+## Dataset
+You can get the dataset used for the project from [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud).